learn-co-curriculum/dsc-more-practice-with-matplotlib-lab/README.md

 # Customizing Visualizations with Matplotlib

+## Introduction

+This lab requires you to draw some basic visualizations using the techniques from the previous lesson.

 ## Objectives

 * Understand matplotlib plot structure for customizing plots.
 * Differentiate between absolute and relative plotting techniques.
 * Implement and tweak high level objects in matplotlib including figure and axes.

-## Introduction

-This lab requires you to draw some basic visualizations using the techniques learned in the previous lesson.

-Let's let's give you a head start by generating some data for you to plot:
+Let's give you a head start by generating some data for you to plot:

-We are performing following tasks:

 ```python